-As at December 31, 2017, the liability consisting of conditional advances in your Company's balance sheet amounts to $M \in 19,48$.
-At year-end, the Company re-values its conditional advances liability to match the amount of the expected repayment, as described in Note 1 to the financial statements.
+As at December 31, 2018, the value of the liability consisting of repayable advances recorded in your Company's balance sheet amounts to MEUR20.45.
+At year-end, the Company re-values its repayable advances liability under the ADNA program to match the amount of the expected repayments, as described in Note 1 to the financial statements.